home-assistant/developers.home-assistant/docs/integration_listen_events.md

 ## Available event helpers

 Event helpers are available in the `homeassistant.helpers.event` namespace.
-These functions return a callable that can be used to cancel the listner.
+These functions return a callable that cancels the listener.

 Sync versions of the below functions are also available without the `async_` prefix.